tvollstaedt/StringRex/README.md

 Limitations
 ===========

-The RegEx syntax that is used is described in the [javadoc for the RegExp class](http://www.brics.dk/automaton/doc/index.html?dk/brics/automaton/RegExp.html).
+The used RegEx syntax is described in the [javadoc for the RegExp class](http://www.brics.dk/automaton/doc/index.html?dk/brics/automaton/RegExp.html).
+Note that it may differ from the syntax you are used to.

 **Warning** There is no limitation on the complexity of your expression or the size of the result.
 Be careful when designing your RegEx, generating all matched strings may require a lot of memory/time.